Home Safety Tips for Seniors

 More and more older adults want to continue to live independently and age at home for as long as possible.
 Vision or hearing loss, bone density decline, health conditions and mobility or cognitive changes can create significant challenges for seniors in their homes.
 But with some home adjustments and increased awareness—along with support from home care professionals—aging-in-place can be a realistic option for healthy older adults.
-Here are some tips to help you (or a loved one) stay safe and independent at home.
+Here are some home safety tips for seniors to help you (or a loved one) stay as safe and independent as possible.

 Falls are the leading source of injury-related hospitalizations for Canadian seniors.
 And beyond the initial injury, falls can also cause chronic pain, decreased quality of life and a loss of independence.
 Falls do not need to be a regular part of aging and in many cases can be prevented.
 To reduce your falls risk at home:

 - Ensure that your home is properly lit, especially around stairs and doorways.
 Where feasible, install plug-in nightlights and ensure you have easily accessible lamps beside your bed.